Ambattur Industrial Estate: The industrial estate

 The Ambattur Industrial Estate is the second industrial estate in the city.
-Spread over an area of 1,430 acres (4.9 km²), houses about 1,800 units and is the biggest small-scale industrial estate in South Asia.
+Spread over an area of 1,430 acres (4.9 km^{2}), houses about 1,800 units and is the biggest small-scale industrial estate in South Asia.
 It was commissioned in the year 1964 by the Government of Tamil Nadu.
 Several factors such as suitability of the soil, communication facilities, availability of raw materials, a large volume of ground water suitable for industrial and domestic purposes, and the like were responsible for seeking this place for the setting up of an industrial estate.
 An area of 4 km² adjoining the industrial estate was acquired by the Tamil Nadu Housing Board for housing purposes.

 Companies like Britannia, TI Cycles of India, Dunlop, and TVS have their plants in Ambattur.
 VSNL–Tata Communication has its satellite earth station at the Ambattur–Red Hills road, known as wireless among the locals.
 Jaya TV, Vijay TV, Asianet and Kairali relay signals from this facility.
 Textile industries such as Ambattur Clothing Limited (ACL) and Bombay Fashions have their facilities here and employ thousands of women.
 The units in the Industrial Estate generate a combined annual revenue of over ₹ 35,000 million.

 Prominent English-language daily The New Indian Express has its corporate office and a press in Ambattur Industrial Estate.